imNikhilRai/cardflip_motionLayout/README.md

 # cardflip using motionLayout

-## Swapping of card with help of thomb slide on screens
+## Swapping of card with help of thumb slide on screens